ksompura/app_sentiment/README.md

-# Sentiment and Topic Modeling of Reviews for 6 Different Apps
+# Sentiment and Topic Modeling of Reviews for 6 Different Companies
 ## Sentiment analysis of 6 second-hand clothing apps.

 This project uses NLP methods to analyzes reviews pulled from 6 apps on the google play cloud service.